 We don’t recommend using Genie+ at EPCOT or Disney’s Animal Kingdom.
 There just aren’t enough rides at either park to make it worth it.
-You can do all the attractions in each park in one day just using the standby queue, so why should you have to pay $15 more per person?
+You can do all the attractions in each park in one day just using the standby queue, so why should you have to pay $15 or more per person?

 Should I Buy Genie+ as Part of a Vacation Package?